-The underwriters propose to offer the common units to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at such public offering price less a selling concession not in excess of \$0.65 per common unit.
-The underwriters may allow, and such dealers may reallow, a concession not in excess of \$0.10 per common unit to certain other underwriters or to certain other brokers or dealers.
-After the initial offering of the common units to the public, the offering price and other selling terms may from time to time be changed by the underwriters.
-The common units are offered subject to receipt and acceptance by the underwriters, and to other conditions, including the right to reject orders in whole or in part.
+The underwriters propose to offer some of the common units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the units to certain dealers at the public offering price less a concession not in excess of \$0.84 per common unit.
+The underwriters may allow, and such dealers may reallow, a concession not in excess of \$0.10 per common unit on sales to certain other dealers.
+If all of the units are not sold at the initial offering price, the underwriters may change the public offering price and the other selling terms.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 180,000 additional common units at the public offering price less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 375,000 additional common units at the public offering price less the underwriting discount.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, in connection with this offering.
-To the extent this option is exercised, each underwriter will be committed, subject to certain conditions, to purchase a number of additional common units approximately proportionate to the underwriter's initial purchase commitment.
+To the extent the option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase a number of additional units approximately proportionate to such underwriter's initial purchase commitment.

-We and our general partner and certain executives and other persons have agreed, with limited exceptions, not to, directly or indirectly, sell, offer to sell, grant any option for the sale of, or otherwise dispose of any common units or securities convertible into or exercisable or exchangeable for common units or rights to acquire common units for a period of 90 days after the date of this prospectus supplement, without the prior written consent of PaineWebber Incorporated.
+We, our general partner and certain officers have agreed, with certain exceptions, not to directly or indirectly sell, offer to sell, grant any option for the sale of, or otherwise dispose of any common units, or securities convertible into or exercisable or exchangeable for common units or rights to acquire common units, for a period of 90 days from the date of this prospectus supplement, without the prior written consent of Salomon Smith Barney Inc. Salomon Smith Barney Inc. in its sole discretion may release any of the common units subject to these lock-up agreements at any time without notice.